Skip to content

 Indirect Benefits Not in the Math

 Time savings — most workers gain 30-90 minutes daily without commute, worth real money at any hourly value.
 Reduced stress and commute fatigue.
 More flexibility for family, exercise, errands.
 Reduced sick days from less exposure to office germs.
 Higher career flexibility (geographic location independence).
-These are not captured in dollar terms but consistently rank higher than the financial savings in surveys of remote workers' satisfaction.
+These do not show up in monetary terms but consistently rank higher than the financial savings in surveys of remote workers' satisfaction.

 Tax Implications of Remote Work